tcsvn/pyadlml/docs/user_guide/representations.rst

    :alt: alternate text
    :align: center

-Timeslices can be constructed by passing the parameter resolution ``t_res='freq'`` to the StateVectorEncoder.
+Timeslices can be constructed by passing the parameter resolution ``t_res='freq'`` to the Event2Vec.
 To create a *raw* representation with timeslice-length of 10 seconds use

 .. code:: python